yingweiwo

 Pharmacodynamics

-Although lithium has been used for over 50 years in treatment of bipolar disorder, the mechanism of action is still unknown.
-Lithium's therapeutic action may be due to a number of effects, ranging from inhibition of enzymes such as glycogen synthase kinase 3, inositol phosphatases, or modulation of glutamate receptors.
+Although lithium has been used to treat bipolar disorder for over 50 years, its mechanism of action remains unclear.
+The therapeutic effects of lithium may stem from a variety of effects, including inhibition of enzymes such as glycogen synthase kinase 3 and inositol phosphatase, or regulation of glutamate receptors.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.